Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 - The Flang developers, for providing the world with an open source Fortran compiler that also works on Windows.

+_We are very grateful that this work was supported in part by a grant from NASA to SciPy, scikit-learn, pandas and NumPy, under the NASA ROSES 2020 program._

 PS.
 In case you're still wondering what the "eu" in eucatastrophe [means](https://tolkiengateway.net/wiki/Eucatastrophe), it's a neologism coined by J. R. R. Tolkien from Greek ευ- "good" and καταστροφή "sudden turn".